 The tour vendor standing outside the station is WAY more likely to sell me on her tour if I already know some things about her.

-It simply states that in order to get people to a successful purchase, they need to know you, like you and trust you.
+It simply states that in order to get people to purchase, they need to know you, like you, and trust you.

 So how can you possibly hope to achieve a sale upon the first interaction a user has with your website?
-Sure it happens now and again, but taking on such a passive approach will leave a serious amount of sales on the table.
+Sure, it happens now and again, but taking such a passive approach will leave a serious amount of sales on the table.

 There must be a better way.